Allergic Tonsillitis (Tundikeri)

 पिच्छिलो मन्दरुक् शोफः कठिनस्तुण्डिकेरिका ।।

-Tonsils and adenoids are the body’s first line of defence at the oro-pharyngeal gateway.
+Tonsils and adenoids are the body’s first line of defense at the oro-pharyngeal gateway.
 They “sample” bacteria and viruses that enter the body through the mouth or nose at the risk of their own infection.
 Tonsillitis refers to inflammation of the pharyngeal tonsils (glands at the back of the throat, visible through the mouth).
 The inflammation may involve other areas of the back of the throat, including the adenoids and the lingual tonsils (tonsil tissue at the back of the tongue).
 There are several variations of tonsillitis: acute, recurrent, and chronic tonsillitis, and peritonsillar abscess.
 It’s most common in children aged 3 to 7, who have larger tonsils than adults and older children.
 However, it is estimated that 15% of all visits to family doctors are because of chronic tonsillitis.

 A disease which is similar to tonsillitis in clinical presentation in Ayurveda is Tundikeri which is described under Mukha Roga.
 The disease Tundikeri is highly prevalent disease but there is very less explanation in Ayurvedic classics regarding the description of disease and its management.
 The word Tundikeri is made up of two words i.e. Tundi and Keri.
 Tundi means mouth and Keri means location.
-So in total Tundikeri refers to the disease that occurs in the region of mouth.
+So in total Tundikeri refers to the disease that occurs in the region of the mouth.

 Dr. Gupta’s IAFA is considered to be the best in Ayurveda and also seamless diagnostic as well as therapeutic solutions.